 I am sticking to my “feel comfortable” advice.
 If you’re going to worry about anything being too short or too tight then let it go.
 You will be the one who people are watching, and talking about the next day.
 If you feel self-conscious about your arms; wear a long sleeve.
 I think a long sleeve can be very flattering.
 Cap sleeves put the emphasis on your upper arm therefore making them look bigger, but a sleeve a little shy of the elbow is very elegant.

-If you can; please purchase a pair of plain black heels, even Payless has the comfy ones.
+If you can; please purchase a pair of plain black heels.
 I noticed a lot of summer sandals at our party last year….these with stockings are not a great combo.
 Stocking are a must, as uncomfortable as they are.
 Preferably the sheer kind in nude or black.
 Opaque tights will disrupt the flow.
 I can’t stand control tops but since these are mostly unavoidable, I will cut small V’s in the top band in order to be able to breath.
 This won’t cause any gigantic runs if you do it correctly….small v’s….

 A classic pant suit can be very sexy if done right.
 As well as a well-fitting catsuit.
 I am referring to the fit because these are prone to camel toe and wedgies.
 Plus a pain in the behind when it comes to bathroom time!